 There are over 3 million Registered Nurses (RNs) in the United States.
 These nurses encompass a profession that is centered around healing and health education.
 Many nurses will tell you they chose nursing to help people.
 This mentality is demonstrated time and again from hospice nurses comforting the dying cancer patient to the public-health nurses campaigning against malaria in Africa.
 Nursing Beyond Borders wants to mobilize the expertise of these nurses to the developing world in order to improve the health of the children, and by doing so change the thinking of a generation.
-Through education and prevention we hope to improve the longevity of everyone in these developing countries.
+Through education, prevention, and partnering with local providers we hope to improve the longevity of everyone in these developing countries.

 All of the orphanages, schools, clinics, and shelters we visit are in need of supplies.
 These include; medications, lab kits, hygiene supplies, and educational materials.
 These supplies need to be collected for every trip either through donation or purchase, and then taken across the border by our teams.
 We hope to get most supplies donated or at least purchased at cost to minimize the price.

 Most organizations require the RN to raise all of their own trip costs.
 This can be anywhere from $700-$3000 depending on the location and length of the trip.

 We calculate that one trip with 10 RNs costs $7,000-$20,000 depending on location, length of the trip, and needed supplies for the children.